 Reported compliance levels are continuing to remain high, typically around 90%.
-Using data provided by TfWM and transport operators, resources can be focussed in priority areas that have recorded lower compliance levels.

-The team are continuing to use the four E’s approach to mask covering compliance: engage, explain, encourage and enforce; and figures show that passengers are responding well to initial officer engagement with high numbers of passengers putting on a mask when they’re advised to.
+The team are continuing to use the four E’s approach to mask covering compliance: engage, explain, encourage and enforce; and figures show that passengers are responding well to initial officer engagement with high numbers of customers putting on a mask when they’re advised to.

-Since the beginning of October when the task force was created, the dedicated team have advised over 5,500 passengers to wear a face covering correctly (covering both the nose and mouth) and have given out approximately 1,300 masks which have been donated by Transport for West Midlands.
+Since the beginning of October when the task force was created, the dedicated team have advised over 5,500 customers to wear a face covering correctly (covering both the nose and mouth) and have given out approximately 1,300 masks which have been donated by Transport for West Midlands.
 This does not include people with exemptions, which represent around 14% of passenger engagements, or British Transport Police data.

-The West Midlands Police and Crime Commissioner, David Jamieson said: “It is vital that people wear their face coverings on public transport to protect themselves, those around them and to help us stop the spread of the virus.
+The West Midlands Police and Crime Commissioner, David Jamieson said: “It is vital that customers wear their face coverings on public transport to protect themselves, those around them and to help us stop the spread of the virus.

 “The stricter people follow guidelines such as this, the better chance we have of bringing the local rate of infection down, reducing the pressure on our hospitals, and ultimately having our local restrictions eased.”

 Mark Heffernan our UK Safety Director said: "Everyone knows now that face coverings must be worn when we're in shops, supermarkets and on public transport, so it's great to see that customers are complying with the rules.